What is Resilience?

 Resilience can be seen as an everyday process.
 Each stage can occur at a different time.
 Individuals perceive the situation, adjust to it in a variety of ways, assess options – objectively (norms, people, cognitive search, more options is better), choose an action depending on the assessment and apply coping mechanisms.
 The process of recovery can then take place.
 A malfunction at any stage can impair or prevent later resilience processes.

-The Resilience Test was based on extensive research from military and civilian operational occupations and utilised a large international database.
+The Adult Resilience Test was based on extensive research from military and civilian operational occupations and utilised a large international database.
 There was significant item analysis and review, resulting in a 75 item scale measuring five dimensions.
+The Adult Resilience Test pays particular attention to ‘Threat Perception’ which provides a context for the behaviour and emotions.
+This is because people can be resilient in some situations but not in others.

-The five Dimensions of Resilience measured by the NRS are:
+The five Dimensions of Resilience measured by the Adults Resilience Test are:

 - Threat Perception – perceptive ability or situational awareness, awareness of potential or actual problem or threat and formulating a plan to continue (being aware of the situation and noticing problems when they arise)